-- Movement to a cashflow basis for valuation of both gross business and reinsurance. - Removal of any implicit or explicit margins within best estimates to give a "true best estimate" for solvency purposes. - Introduction of the principle of a market consistent basis and calculation of a Risk Margin. - Allowance for negative reserves. - Introduction of the contract boundary definition (this has an impact on the Company's life plans which consist of a contract boundary). - Discounting using an EIOPA provided term structure as opposed to discounting using the rate implied by the assets which back the liabilities.
+- Movement to a cashflow basis for valuation of both gross business and reinsurance. - Removal of margins within best estimates in an effort to provide a "true best estimate" for solvency purposes. - Introduction of the principle of a market consistent basis and calculation of a Risk Margin. - Allowance for negative reserves. - Introduction of the contract boundary definition (this has an impact on the Company's life plans which consist of a contract boundary). - Discounting using an EIOPA provided term structure as opposed to discounting using the rate implied by the assets which back the liabilities.